flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/concept.md

 The Marc Sinan Company shared the main idea with us: how the inner room of a church should be turned into an interactive area where one has to work together with the others; the event should act as a memorial to the victims of the National Socialist Underground murders.

 The concept is the project foundation and was developed in **collaboration and coordination with the Marc Sinan Company**.
 An important point here was dividing the whole act into substeps to define the possible states of it.
-The starting point of the interaction is the whole floor area with a smaller area within it acting as the playground.
+The starting point of the interaction is the whole floor area, with a smaller area within it acting as the playground.

 We developed multiple concepts, discussed and modified them to reach the final idea: